 AGL is committed to making a sustainable and positive contribution in the communities which we operate.
 This includes the Queensland regions South Burnett and Western Downs.

-The first funding round opened on 9 October and will close on 3 November 2017.
-The round will be for smaller grants up to $3000.
+The second funding round will open on 1 March and close on 29 March 2018.
+The round will be for grants up to $3000.
 The Community Fund targets a range of community needs including; health, social welfare, safety, environment, education and youth, sport, recreation, culture, arts and economic development.

 The Community Fund aims to:

 Download the application form and community fund guidelines on this page.

 For more information please contact Clare Wilkes on 0435 918 441 or email AGLCommunity@agl.com.au.

 The Meet the Constructor – Coopers Gap Wind Farm Project events were held on 25 and 26 October 2017, which bought together local businesses, job seekers and senior project representatives from AGL, GE and CATCON.

 These events focused on the range of materials, goods and services that will need to be procured during the construction phase of the Coopers Gap Wind Farm Project.